kamkor/blog/_posts/2015-9-18-Covariance-And-Contravariance-In-Scala.md

 ### <a name="legalcovariantpositions"></a> Legal positions of covariant type parameter ###

 In general, covariant type parameter can be used for immutable field type, method return type and also for method argument type if method argument type has a lower bound.
-Because of those restrictions, covariance is most commonly used in producers and immutable types.
+Because of those restrictions, covariance is most commonly used in producers (types that return something) and immutable types.
 Those rules are applied in the example [implementation of the Vending Machine](https://github.com/kamkor/covariance-and-contravariance-examples/blob/master/src/main/scala/kamkor/covariance/vendingmachine/VendingMachine.scala).
+Code snippet below shows `VendingMachine` trait.

 {% highlight scala %}
 /** VendingMachine that is covariant in its type parameter. */